IsraelBosun/native-locate/README.md

 ## Configuration

-- Google Maps API key: You need to obtain a Google Maps API key and replace `'YOUR_API_KEY_HERE'` in the `config.js` file with your actual API key.
+- Google Maps API key: You need to obtain a Google Maps API key and replace `'YOUR_API_KEY_HERE'` in the `.env` file with your actual API key.

 ## Dependencies